robin-rpr/calos/CONTRIBUTING.rst

 =============

-We maintain :code:`.spec` files and infrastructure for building RPMs in the Charliecloud source code.
+We maintain :code:`.spec` files and infrastructure for building RPMs in the Clearly source code.
 This is for two purposes:

   1. We maintain our own Fedora RPMs (see `packaging guidelines
      <https://docs.fedoraproject.org/en-US/packaging-guidelines/>`_).